scipy-conference/scipy_proceedings/papers/chiranth_siddappa/chiranth_siddappa.rst

 Motivation
 ==========
 The CAF has many practical applications, the more traditional being the aforementioned radar and sonar type systems, with a similar use case in image processing.
-In image processing, cross-correlations are used to determine similarity between images, and dot products are used as a means of filtering.
-This helped in my understanding of the use of the dot product in cross-correlations which is the basis of this project.
+The use of cross-correlations in the form of the dot product to find similarities is the same theoretical basis for our use in geolocation.
 The main motivator for this project comes from the use of the CAF at my workplace where we work on satellite communications systems.
 In the particular case of geolocation systems, the use of collectors and reference emitters are used to create